Faith In Action: Long-term - Responsibility Steps

 Including All Participants

-It is not realistic to expect every child will follow up on his/her small step at home.
+It is not realistic to expect every child will follow up on their small step at home.
 Make sure your plans to reward children who do complete a small step do not exclude or embarrass children who, for one reason or another, have not done so.